-Locations To Be Avoided
+■ Locations To Be Avoided

 - Never leave the camera in any of the following types of locations.
-Doing so creates the risk of fire and electric shock. - Areas subject to large amounts of humidity or dust - Food preparation areas or other locations where oil smoke is present - Near heaters, on a heated carpet, in areas exposed to direct sunlight, in a closed vehicle parked in the sun, or other areas subject to very high temperatures
+Doing so creates the risk of fire and electric shock. - Areas subject to large amounts of humidity or dust - Food preparation areas or other locations where oil smoke is present

-Monitor Screen
+■ Monitor Screen

-- Do not apply strong pressure to the LCD panel surface or subject it to strong impact.
-Doing so can cause the display panel glass to crack and lead to personal injury. - Should the monitor screen ever become cracked, never touch any of the liquid inside the monitor screen.
-Doing so creates the risk of skin inflammation. - Should monitor screen liquid ever get into your mouth, immediately rinse your mouth out and contact your physician. - Should monitor screen liquid ever get into your eyes or onto your skin, immediately rinse with clean water for at least 15 minutes and contact your physician.
+Do not apply strong pressure to the LCD panel surface or subject it to strong impact.
+Doing so can cause the display panel glass to crack and lead to personal injury.

+Should the monitor screen ever become cracked, never touch any of the liquid inside the monitor screen.
+Doing so creates the risk of skin inflammation.

+Should monitor screen liquid ever get into your mouth, immediately rinse your mouth out and contact your physician.

+Should monitor screen liquid ever get into your eyes or onto your skin, immediately rinse with clean water for at least 15 minutes and contact your physician.

-Backing Up Important Data
+■ Backing Up Important Data